piborg/diddyborg-web/README.md

 Wait for the script to load, when it is ready it should say:
 `Press CTRL+C to terminate the web-server`

+With MonsterBorg the RGB led is used to show status:
+* Blue means we are waiting for a connection
+* Green/yellow/red is used for battery monitoring
+* Off means the script has finished

 ## Controlling your robot
 Load your web browser on your phone or desktop.